5 Ways to Avoid Swimmer's Ear

 1) Avoid Foreign Objects

 Make sure you’re not using cotton swabs, tissues, or your fingers to clean your ears.
-Your ear has a natural defense against ear infections and those are glands that secret a waxy substance (cerumen) that makes the inside of your ear naturally water repellent.
+Your ear has a natural defense against ear infections and those are glands that secrete a waxy substance (cerumen) that makes the inside of your ear naturally water repellent.
 It also works to clean your ear by pushing out dirt and dead skin cells.
 If you clear out this wax, not only do you break down your natural defenses, you also run the risk of scratching your ear canal with cotton swabs and making an ideal breeding ground for bacteria.
 I know using Q-Tips post shower can be so satisfying but do your best to avoid them, particularly if you’re already prone to ear infections, as counterintuitive as that may seem.

 2) Protect Your Ears in the Water